 South Africa Travel Health Advice

-Health regulations in South Africa require that travellers from areas infected by yellow fever must carry a vaccination certificate; otherwise no vaccination is required.
-There is a malaria risk in the low-lying areas of the Northern Province and Mpumalanga (including the Kruger National Park), as well as north-eastern KwaZulu-Natal, and precautions are advised when travelling to these areas, especially between October and May.
-There is a high prevalence of HIV/AIDS.
-Tap water is safe in urban areas but sterilisation is advisable elsewhere, as there are periodic outbreaks of cholera in the poor communities of rural South Africa, particularly in Northern KwaZulu-Natal, Mpumalanga, and Limpopo provinces.
-Drug-resistant TB has been reported throughout the country.
-Food poisoning is rare.
-Medical facilities in South Africa are good, but medical insurance is strongly advised as private hospitals expect cash upfront and public hospitals are best avoided.
-Medication is readily available in urban areas, but those travelling in out of major cities for an extended period should bring a basic supply kit for emergency self-treatment.
+Travellers from areas infected by yellow fever must carry a vaccination certificate; otherwise no vaccinations are required.
+There is a malaria risk in the low-lying areas of the Northern Province and Mpumalanga (including the Kruger National Park), as well as northeastern KwaZulu-Natal, and precautions are advised when travelling to these areas, especially between October and May.
+Vaccinations are recommended for hepatitis A, hepatitis B and typhoid.
+There is a high prevalence of HIV/AIDS in South Africa.
+Tap water is generally safe in urban areas but sterilisation is advisable elsewhere.
+Medical facilities in South Africa are good in urban areas, but medical insurance is strongly advised, as private hospitals expect cash up front and public hospitals are best avoided.
+Medication is readily available in major cities, but those travelling outside of these centres for an extended period should bring a basic supply kit for emergency self-treatment.

 View information on diseases:

 Our Travel Expert

 We are looking for contributors for our South Africa travel guide.
 If you are a local, a regular traveller to South Africa or a travel professional with time to contribute and answer occasional forum questions, please contact us.